Undergraduate Consultant Positions

 Advice to Applicants

-Applicants are encouraged to schedule a Writing Studio appointment to get feedback on their application essay and choice of writing sample as well as to familiarize themselves with the Writing Studio and the work our consultants do, in general.
+• Get to know the Writing Studio by getting feedback on your application: Applicants are encouraged to schedule a Writing Studio appointment to get feedback on their application essay and choice of writing sample.
+Scheduling a writing consultation is also a fantastic opportunity for applicants to familiarize themselves with the Writing Studio and how our consultants approach the task of supporting their fellow students in reaching their writing goals.

-We welcome applications from students who have applied in previous years, but we always encourage repeat applicants to compose a new application essay and update their selection of writing sample.
+• Apply again!
+We strongly encourage repeat applications from students who have applied in previous years.
+We just as strongly encourage repeat applicants to compose a new application essay and update their selection of writing sample.
+Show us your growth.

 Any technical questions or concerns about the application or the web form should be directed to the Writing Studio’s office administrator at writing.studio@vanderbilt.edu or 615-343-2225.